NewYorkCityCouncil/SOC_HealthyNYC_2022/README.md

-**Health & Population Disparities Table takeaways** [text here about the visual] Interactive version (insert link)
+**Health & Population Disparities Table takeaways**

+* The characteristics of a zip code are correlated with the COVID-19 death rate of the area.
+* The zip code with the highest covid-19 death rate, East New York, has the highest comorbidity index (100th percentile), one of the lowest incomes (96th percentile), the highest percentage of seniors (100th percentile).
+* Each neighborhood in the top 5 of COVID-19 death rates has at least one characteristic ranked in the top 15%.

 <img src="https://newyorkcitycouncil.github.io/Covid_Characteristics/visuals/Covid_Plot_nocolor.png"/>

-For more info on the data sources and methodology [insert covid impact folder/.readme]
+For more info on the data sources and methodology visit the [covid characteristics github repo](https://github.com/NewYorkCityCouncil/Covid_Characteristics).

 ***